-As mentioned above most of the cellular providers (Verizon, AT&T, etc.) have trade-in programs.
-You can trade in OR donate in most of those programs.
+As mentioned above, most of the cellular providers (Verizon, AT&T, etc.) have trade-in programs.
+You can trade in or donate in most of those programs.

-Option #5: Keep It As a Backup
+Option #5: Keep It as a Backup

 The majority of old cell phones are still in fine working order when we replace them.
 Thus, the final option for an old phone is obvious, keep it and use it.

-A choice can be made to wait another year or two to "upgrade".
+A choice can be made to wait another year or two to "upgrade."
 This also offers the advantage of significant money savings.

-Even if you choose to replace a functioning phone, perhaps a backup could be useful.
-A phone that is kept in the car for emergency use, or used when more rugged conditions are anticipated.
+Even if you choose to replace a functioning phone, perhaps a backup could be useful—a phone that is kept in the car for emergency use or used when more rugged conditions are anticipated.
 Hiking, going to the beach, and similar activities do pose certain threats to that shiny new model.
 Or perhaps, not every member of the family has their own phone, having a "floater phone" that is used as needed could be a great way of meeting some of the less routine communication needs.

 Even old cell phones without service can be used to make 911 calls, making these older phones valuable.

-#6 Repurpose Your Phone
+Option #6: Repurpose Your Phone

 Modern cell phones fulfill a variety of needs.
-Sure they make calls and send messages but they also act as a camera, a watch, a music player, and much more.
+Sure they make calls and send messages, but they also act as a camera, a watch, a music player, and much more.

-Before You Part with Your Old Cell Phone
+Before You Part With Your Old Cell Phone

-Whether you recycle, trade, or sell old cell phones there are precautions you should take.
+Whether you recycle, trade, or sell old cell phones, there are precautions you should take.

 - Terminate your account to assure no additional charges will be associated with it.